From 2019 onwards, airlines need to monitor their CO2 emissions for international flights.

 - Infrastructure improvements such as more efficient airport infrastructures

-- Market-based measure which is CORSIA
+- Market-based scheme which is CORSIA

 What is CORSIA?